The number one killer of sales performance and how to fix it

 The opportunity to write your own story for success

-Today you have the opportunity to write your own book for success.
+Today you have the opportunity to write your own sales playbook for success.
 The story can have many heroes, but only one process.
-You are the expert and you will know how this story should go.
+You and your team are the experts and you will know how this story should go.
 It starts with how you attract and engage people, and what is the best way to turn them into customers and service their needs.
 Call your story “the customer journey”.
 Your job is to make the story as seamless and smooth as possible.

 The trick to achieving “seamless” is integrated data, automated workflows and unified communications, all of which are accessible within a small business budget.
 Where-ever you find a speed-bump or roadblock, give it a title and write a small description.
 You will not be the first person to solve this problem.
 If you can dream what you want to happen and describe it, you will most likely find that someone, or some new platform is doing just that.